In this Slimming World blog we follow mum of two and food director, Jen Bedloe, on her Slimming World journey.

-Jen Bedloe wanted to get back in her skinny jeans after two kids – and with a job surrounded by food, it wasn’t going to be easy!
+Jen Bedloe’s Slimming World blog documents her journey to getting back in her skinny jeans after two kids.
+But with a job surrounded by food, it wasn’t going to be easy!

 To reach her weight loss goal, Jen set herself a Slimming World challenge, to try out the diet and share her (very honest!) results.

 Jen’s Slimming World blog is an honest weight loss journey of both successes and failures that every Slimming World dieter can relate to.
 She shares some great Slimming World tips along the way too…

 Week one – Getting started!

 I’ve always been a pear shape.
 I did learn to love my curves once, but then fast forward to two kids later and I’m a time-poor, working mum of two with a mum tum – a pear with a muffin *screams*!
 (They never feature that body shape in the fashion pages).
 I also don’t have much time to fit in exercise, so the pounds have naturally crept up on me.

 After my second baby, I successfully shed a stone on the 5:2 diet.
 I was on maternity leave, walking every day with the buggy and generally free to cook from scratch and eat healthily.